MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Group_Policy_Settings.md

 For more information, see [about_Execution_Policies](about_Execution_Policies.md).

-## Turn on powershell transcription
+## Turn on PowerShell transcription

 The **Turn on PowerShell Transcription** policy setting lets you capture the input and output of PowerShell Core commands into text-based transcripts.
 If